trimstray/the-book-of-secret-knowledge/README.md

 These below rules may be better:

 - easy to contribute to (Markdown + HTML ...)
-- easy to find (no TOC, maybe it's worth creating them?)
+- easy to find (simple TOC, maybe it's worth extending them?)

 Url marked **\*** is temporary unavailable.
 Please don't delete it without confirming that it has permanently expired.